latent-to/developer-docs/docs/subnets/crowdloans-tutorial.md

 ---
-title: "Launch a Subnet with a Crowdloan (Local chain + Polkadot‑JS)"
+title: "Create a Subnet with a Crowdloan"
 ---

-# Launch a Subnet with a Crowdloan
+# Create a Subnet with a Crowdloan

 This hands‑on tutorial walks through creating a subnet via the crowdloan pallet on a locally deployed Bittensor chain, using the Polkadot‑JS web app to submit extrinsics.
 It follows the same instructional style as the multisig tutorial: step‑by‑step, with concrete UI actions.